-"97.
-SHRI FARIDUL HAQ AN-SARI: Will the Minister of STEEL, MINES AND FUEL be pleased to state whether it is a fact that a large number of displaced persons have been squatting since 6th January, 1961 in front of the Rourkela Steel Project's administrative building; if so, what are the reasons therefor?
+97. SHRI FARIDUL HAQ AN-SARI: Will the Minister of Steel, MINES AND FUEL be pleased to state whether it is a fact that a large number of displaced persons have been squatting since 6th January, 1961 in front of the Rourkela Steel Project's administrative building; if so, what are the reasons therefor?

-THE MINISTER OF STEEL, MINES AND FUEL (SARDAR SWARAN SINGH): About 300 displaced persons squatted before the Adnrnistrative Building, Rourkela Steel Plant, from 6th January 1961 to 11th January, 1961 for employment of all displaced persons in the
+THE MINISTER OF STEEL, MINES AND FUEL (SARDAR SWARAN SINGH): About 300 displaced persons squatted before the Administrative Building, Rourkela Steel Plant, from 6th January 1961 to 11th January, 1961 for employment of all displaced persons in the Plant.

-SHRI FARIDUL HAQ ..
-ANSARI: May I know whether these people have been absovbed in the Plant or they are still unemployed?
+SHRI FARIDUL HAQ ANSARI: May I know whether these people have been absorbed in the Plant or they are still unemployed?

-SARDAR SWARAN SINGH: 'It is not easy to absorb all the people, and would like clarify to position.
-Consequent on land acquisition for the Rourkela Steel Plant and the township, some people were displaced.
+SARDAR SWARAN SINGH: It is not easy to absorb all the people, and would clarify the like to the position.
+Consequent land acquisition for the Rourkela Steel Plant and the township, people were displaced.
 The displaced persons were given alternative land and full compensation for the acquired land, and most of them were also offered jobs.
 In fact over one thousand displaced persons out of a total number of about 1,490 have been employed.
 According to the Land Acquisition Officer, Rourkela, only 439 displaced persons remain unemployed.
-It may also be noted that in the initial stages when the construction was in full swing, the displaced persons refused to take up jobs in the Company and preferred to work with the contractors who were paying higher wages.
-With the completion 1 of the construction worK, tnese peo"i" have been thrown out of employment.
+It may also be noted that initial stages when the construction was in full swing, the displaced persons refused to take up jobs in the Company and preferred to work with the contractors who were paying higher wages.
+With the completion of the construction work, these people have been thrown out of employment.
 Hindustan Steel have, therefore, neither any commitment nor any obligation towards these displaced persons, as they refused original offers of employment by the Project and were paid full compensation.